gbrault/ph7.3-rpizero/README.md

 The PHP Interpreter
 ===================

-This is the github mirror of the official PHP repository located at https://git.php.net.
+This is a github mirror of the official PHP repository located at https://git.php.net.

 [![Build Status](https://secure.travis-ci.org/php/php-src.svg?branch=master)](http://travis-ci.org/php/php-src)